Sharon-Sanchez/Flixster-Movie-Website/README.md

 ### Shout out

 I want to give a shoutout to both my mentors Matt (Codepath) and Michelle (Workday) because they really lifted my spirits towards the end.
 I was a bit sad I couldn't have a fully functional website and that I couldn't keep up with my fellow peers.
 However, I tried my best and spent hours reading and learning the material and I am proud.
 I want to take this as a learning lesson on time and to just go for it.
 It is enjoyable and they made me believe that I am capable and I have room to improve.
 So, I hope to improve in the next projects.
+Update: It was very emotional and fulfilling that I was able to solve the features I was missing and it motivates me that I am capable.
+I hope I can be faster for the next project.